walletkun/ai_calendar/README.md

 # ai_calendar
-An calendar that utilizes ai to personalize your time management
+A calendar web application that utilizes ai to personalize your time management